Maspalomas is one of the best, if not THE best, destination for gays to spend their vacation, or gaycation as many like to say. Its’ the gay paradise.

 You can even ride a camel !
 Possibilities are endless.

-The Spanish and English languages are pretty much understood across the entire island.
+The Spanish and English languages are pretty much understood everywhere in the South of the island.
 Most signs are in both languages so it’s pretty easy to get around and communicate.
 Most of the guys you’ll meet also speak English.

 Not only Gran Canaria is considered a “mini-continent” because all of the various types of landscapes condensed within short distance, but also it is a sort of a “mini gay European Union”.
 You will indeed find facilities from people who moved from European countries such as France, Germany, The Netherlands, and Scandinavia .
 They operate as if they were in their own country with their respective language and specialties.
 Don’t worry, except for the French establishments, they also speak English.